ops-center/searchlight/docs/pod-alerts/pod_volume.md

+> New to Searchlight?
+Please start [here](/docs/tutorials/README.md).

-# Check volume
+# Check pod_volume

-PodAlert `pod_volume` checks the usage stats for of a volume of pods.
+Check command `pod_volume` is used to check percentage of available space in Kubernetes Pods.

 ## Spec
 `pod_volume` check command has the following variables:
-- `volumeName` - Volume name
+- `volumeName` - Name of volume whose usage stats will be checked
-- `secret` - Kubernetes secret name for hostfacts authentication
+- `secretName` - Name of Kubernetes Secret used to pass [hostfacts auth info](/docs/hostfacts.md#create-hostfacts-secret)
-- `warning` - Warning level value (usage percentage defaults to 75.0)
+- `warning` - Warning level value (usage percentage defaults to 80.0)
-- `critical` - Critical level value (usage percentage defaults to 90.0)
+- `critical` - Critical level value (usage percentage defaults to 95.0)

 Execution of this command can result in following states:
 - OK